gl1tterbomb/gl1tterbomb/README.md

 - INTJ

 - I stay in safe most of the time.
-You will found me sitting in the Comic, Deltarune/Undertale, Transformers area or middle of nowhere.
+You will found me sitting on Deltarune/Undertale or Transformers area or middle of nowhere.
 I stayed there to hangout with one of my closest buddies and chill.
 Feel free to C+H! ^^ I sometimes walk around the map or stay on an island when I'm bored or do some random roleplay or something?
-No clue? okay
+No clue? okay.
+If you saw me chilling alone or with friends in the Marvel/DC area at safe, please do not interact unless its 18 server?
+-
 *****Uhhh smelly BYI(Before you INT)/DNI here, going to remake soon.***** [Patreon stuff](https://www.patreon.com/c/arrowofliez/about)